 The Board of Trustees has reviewed the key risks to which the Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Board of Trustees reviews the Trust Risk register at all of its meetings, and also receives an update from Finance and Audit and Local Governing Body meetings in respect of their regular review of operational risks at the Academies.

-The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period from 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.
-This process if regularly reviewed by the Board of Trustees.
-The Board appointed a new Trustee in March 2021 who is a Health and Safety specialist experienced in risk management.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period 1 September 2022 to 31 August 2023 and up to the date of approval of the annual report and financial statements.
+This process was regularly reviewed by the Board of Trustees, and as a consequence for 2023/24 is introducing a new format for recording and monitoring risks against the five pillars of quality for multi-academy trusts: high quality and inclusive education, school improvement, workforce, finance and operations and governance and leadership.